BSBindushree/SecondSoul/README.md

 # SecondSoul : EcoFinds - Sustainable Second-Hand
 # Marketplace"
-every product gets a second soul, a new journey.
+Every product gets a second soul, a new journey.